crodier/packet-router/README.md

 ---

-This project performs, Java, concurrent Queue performance evaluations.
+This project performs, Java, concurrent Queue performance evaluations, dealing with minor priority differences in the messages.

-See the problem:  **problem.txt** (suitable for interviews)
+See the problem:  **[problem.txt](https://github.com/crodier/packet-router/blob/master/problem.txt)** (suitable for interviews)

 This problem, explores Java from the perspective of the work of Leslie Lamport, inventor of 'Byzantine Generals' and other concurrent theory: